A relativistic non-perturbative local model of fractons and its non-local perturbative hidden sector: The hidden perturbative regime

 which leaves $S_h$ unaltered.
-Moreover, such change of variables is equivalent to deal with the gauge invariant field $h_{\mu\nu}-g^{-1}\partial_\mu\partial_\nu\theta$ appearing in expression \eqref{covd3}.
-Therefore, the change to polar variables and the translation \eqref{red0} allow us to write the model in purely gauge invariant field variables.
-Thence,
+Moreover, such a change of variables is just the substitution of the gauge field $h_{\mu\nu}$ by the gauge invariant field $\tilde{h}_{\mu\nu}=h_{\mu\nu}-g^{-1}\partial_\mu\partial_\nu\theta$ appearing in expression \eqref{covd3}.
+Therefore, the change to polar variables together with transformation \eqref{red0} allow us to write the model in purely gauge invariant field variables.
+Thence, the expression \eqref{covd3} simplifies to